laravel/docs/valet.md

 <a name="upgrading-valet"></a>
 ### Upgrading Valet

 You may update your Valet installation by executing the `composer global update` command in your terminal.
-After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.
+After upgrading, it is good practice to restart your computer and afterwards run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

 <a name="serving-sites"></a>
 ## Serving Sites